 - Welcome Dinner in the Villa’s beautiful dining room or on the terrace by the pool.
 Guests will taste some delicious examples of local cuisine and be treated to 2 complementary bottles of the property’s prized Lucchesi wine, and as is the nature of the social practices of the Tuscan Table, get to know the hosts in a relaxed and informal setting.

 - After dinner, you can enjoy a sip of local Vin Santo as you discuss the itinerary of the week.
-The Villa is dedicated to making guests feel as relaxed as possible, Beatrice organizes your itinerary with you when you arrive, according your individual needs and desires for your trip.
+The Villa is dedicated to making guests feel as relaxed as possible, Beatrice organises your itinerary with you when you arrive, according your individual needs and desires for your trip.

 Day 2: Shop With The Chef & Cooking Class 1